 Cell Signaling & the Kinome

 We are actively involved in the study of cell signaling systems.
-For instance, in collaboration with Gary Johnson (UNC Dept. of Pharmacology), we are investigating MAPK signaling networks and their regulation, with specific focus on the role of MAP 3 Kinases in signal integration and dynamics.
+For instance, in collaboration with Gary Johnson (UNC Dept. of Pharmacology), we are investigating the architecture and dynamics of the “kinome” – the network of kinases that drive numerous cell signaling processes.
 We are particularly interested in dysregulated homeostasis which can drive pathophysiological changes related to tissue remodeling (e.g. cancer).
-We are developing and applying computational approaches to the analysis and modeling of these networks.
+We are developing and applying computational approaches to the analysis and modeling of these networks and their use as clinical diagnostics.

 Similarly, with Beverly Errede (Dept. of Biochemistry and Biophysics) and Tim Elston (Dept. of Pharmacology), we are investigating MAPK regulation of cell-fate transitions and decision making processes in yeast.
 This work focuses on the pheromone-induced transition of budding yeast to either a chemotrophic or mating competent form.
 Regulation of this decision making process is done by a single MAPK cascade.
 We are using a combination of experimental and computational techniques to try and better understand how such cell fate decisions are controlled.